 – Each manager taking it in turns to read his report out aloud to the rest of the room.

-– Everyone stayed seated, no one looked up from their reports, everyone sounded exactly the same; depressed.
+– Everyone staying seated.
+No one looking up from their reports.
+Everyone sounding exactly the same, depressed.

 – Ten head of departments and executives seated comfortably around a huge mahogany board table in a state of the art room.